Homemade Beef Lasagne is a huge favourite for a reason… The combination of rich bolognese sauce, creamy béchamel, pasta and cheese is hard to beat!

 - 50 g parmesan grated

 - Start by making the bolognese sauce.
-Put a drizzle of olive oil in a wide, deep saucepan and add the chopped onion, carrots and celery.
+(See Note 2.)
+Put the olive oil in a wide, deep saucepan and add the chopped onion, carrots and celery.
 Cook with the lid on over a gentle heat for about 5 minutes, until softened but not coloured.

-- Turn the heat up to medium/high and add the mince.
-Fry for 5-10 minutes until the mince has browned all over and is flecked with darker brown.
+- Turn the heat up to high and add the mince.
+Fry for 5 minutes, or until the mince has browned all over and is flecked with darker brown.

 - Tip in the tinned tomatoes, beef stock and bay leaves, plus salt and pepper to taste.
 Bring to the boil, then turn the heat down low and simmer for 30 minutes.